igor-baiborodine/vaadin-demo-business-app/README.md

 ```console
 $ docker run --name business-app -p 80:8080 -d business-app
 ```
-The application is available at `http://localhost:80/` or `http://host-ip:80/`.
+The application will be available at `http://localhost:80/` or `http://host-ip:80/`.

 ... or with an [image from Docker Hub](https://hub.docker.com/r/ibaiborodine/vaadin-business-app):
 ```console